eclipse-theia/theia-cloud/terraform/test-configurations/test.md

 terraform state rm kubernetes_persistent_volume_v1.minikube
 ```

+## OpenShift Setup

+For testing on OpenShift (using OpenShift Local / CRC), see [openshift.md](./openshift.md).

+- `0_openshift-setup` captures OpenShift connection details for downstream terraform steps.

 ## Theia Cloud Setups

 Pick an installation in one of below directories and run `terraform init` and `terraform apply`.